 The lack of information on the visual impact of SRN masts is a wider issue we have identified with the programme.
 The Proposed Development is within the Glen Affric National Scenic Area and National Nature Reserve.
-Only with a Visual Impact Assessment can the adverse impacts of the Proposed Development be balanced against the possible benefits.
+Only with a Visual Impact Assessment can the adverse impacts of the Proposed Development in these sensitive landscapes be balanced against the possible benefits.
 We would therefore expect the Applicant to provide such an assessment to enable stakeholders to properly engage with the planning process.
 We also believe that an assessment of the cumulative impact of all the Shared Rural Network masts proposed within the Central Highland Wild Land Area (including ref.
-23/04105/TPNO, 23/04110/TPNO, 23/04108/FUL, 23/04212/TPNO, 23/04108/FUL and 23/04209/FUL) should be provided.
+23/04105/TPNO, 23/04110/TPNO, 23/04108/FUL, 23/04212/TPNO, 23/04722/FUL, 23/04716/FUL and 23/04209/FUL) should be provided.

-The application includes a proposal for the reinforcement of 180m of existing track.
+The application includes a proposal for the construction of 1.26km of new ATV access track.
 As stated in our attached position statement, vehicle access tracks significantly impact areas of wild land, in terms of their visual impact but also by changing the character of the area.
 Remoteness is an important wild land quality and features in many of our finest examples of wild land across the UK, including the Central Highlands WLA.
 Vehicle access tracks can destroy this feeling of remoteness, as well as potentially acting as a precursor for further development.